Replacing Missing Teeth

 There are many advantages of implants over traditional methods of replacing teeth.
 We no longer need to rely on the adjacent teeth or remove any of the tooth structure of the adjacent teeth like we do when placing a bridge.
 Dental implants function like normal teeth so you no longer need to worry about an uncomfortable or ill-fitting denture.
 Implants enhance your overall quality of life.

-In some circumstances you may not be eligible for a dental implant.
+In some circumstances the area may not be eligible for a dental implant.
 In this case, as long as the adjacent teeth have a good prognosis, a bridge is a great option to replace a missing tooth or missing teeth.
+It is extremely important to maintain optimal hygiene practices to keep the area very clean to help the bridge last as long as possible.